Direct measurement of the quantum geometric tensor in pseudo-Hermitian systems: Introduction

 \section{Introduction}

 The quantum geometric tensor (QGT)~\cite{Torma2022,Torma2023,SLZhu2008} is a fundamental quantity in quantum mechanics, characterizing the geometric and topological properties of quantum systems.
-Its symmetric real part, known as the quantum metric tensor (QMT)~\cite{Provost1980}, quantifies the quantum distance and Fisher information~\cite{Braunstein1994} in parameter space and governs phenomena including flat-band superfluidity~\cite{Peotta2015,Julku2016,LLiang2017}, orbital magnetic susceptibility~\cite{YGao2015,Piechon2016}, and the nonlinear Hall effect~\cite{ZZDu2021,AYGao2023,NZWang2023}.
-The antisymmetric imaginary part, which corresponds to the Berry curvature~\cite{DXiao2010}, determines the geometric phase~\cite{Simon1983,Berry1984} and topological invariants such as the Chern number~\cite{Thouless1982} for topological quantum matter~\cite{Hasan2010,XLQi2011,Armitage2018,SLZhu2006SHE,DWZhang2018}.
-Both components serve to characterize quantum phase transitions~\cite{Carollo2005,SLZhu2006,Venuti2007,SJGu2008}.
-Alongside theoretical progress in generalizing the QGT from its original Abelian forms for pure states in nondegenerate systems to non-Abelian forms in degenerate systems~\cite{YQMa2010,HTDing2024} and to mixed states~\cite{XYHou2024,ZZhou2024,QYWang2025}, experimental advances have enabled its measurement across diverse platforms, including superconducting qubits~\cite{Schroer2014,Roushan2014,XSTan2018,XSTan2019,XSTan2019b,XSTan2021,TQChen2024}, ultracold atoms~\cite{Tran2017,Ozawa2018,Asteria2019,QXLv2021,HTDing2022,CRYi2023,SLZhu2007}, nitrogen-vacancy (NV) centers~\cite{MYu2020,MChen2022,XYZhang2023}, exciton-photon polaritons~\cite{Gianfrate2020}, and, most recently, solid-state systems~\cite{Kim2025}.
+Its symmetric real part, known as the quantum metric tensor (QMT)~\cite{Provost1980}, quantifies the quantum distance and Fisher information~\cite{Braunstein1994} in parameter space and governs phenomena including flat-band superfluidity~\cite{Peotta2015,Julku2016,LLiang2017}, orbital magnetic susceptibility~\cite{YGao2015,Piechon2016}, and the intrinsic nonlinear Hall effect~\cite{ZZDu2021,AYGao2023,NZWang2023}.
+The antisymmetric imaginary part, corresponding to the Berry curvature~\cite{DXiao2010}, determines the geometric phase~\cite{Simon1983,Berry1984} and topological invariants such as the Chern number~\cite{Thouless1982}, which are central to topological quantum matter~\cite{Hasan2010,XLQi2011,Armitage2018,SLZhu2006SHE,DWZhang2018}.
+Both components are also key to characterizing quantum phase transitions~\cite{Carollo2005,SLZhu2006,Venuti2007,SJGu2008}.
+Alongside theoretical progress in generalizing the QGT from its original Abelian form for pure states in nondegenerate systems to the non-Abelian form in degenerate systems~\cite{YQMa2010,HTDing2024} and to mixed states~\cite{XYHou2024,ZZhou2024,QYWang2025}, experimental advances have enabled its measurement across diverse platforms, including superconducting qubits~\cite{Schroer2014,Roushan2014,XSTan2018,XSTan2019,XSTan2019b,XSTan2021,TQChen2024}, ultracold atoms~\cite{Tran2017,Ozawa2018,Asteria2019,QXLv2021,HTDing2022,CRYi2023,SLZhu2007}, nitrogen-vacancy (NV) centers~\cite{MYu2020,MChen2022,XYZhang2023}, exciton-photon polaritons~\cite{Gianfrate2020}, and, most recently, solid-state systems~\cite{Kim2025}.